Cosmic String in the BTZ Black Hole Background with Time-Dependant Tension

-We have tried to find the effect of$ q <0$ on the evaluation of cosmic strings.
-In that case and by considering $J=1$ there are two limits for $q$ as ,$q<-4.78$ and $-.65<q<0$ where lops avoid to become black holes and will remain.\\ {\bf Acknowledgments} It is pleasure to thank Hassan Firouzjahi for reading the manuscript and physical comments and grammatical suggestions.
+We have tried to find the effect of $q<0$ on the evaluation of cosmic strings.
+In that case, and by considering $J=1$, there is a limit for $q$ as $-4.78<q<-0.65$ where loops become black holes.
+These results and limited quantities may be useful to obtain loop number density distribution which yield to compute various quantities describing the cosmological impact of cosmic string loops today [46].
+Such studies may be lead to understand the mechanism of formation of galaxies.
+This aim also may be verify by consideration of cosmic strings as a possible source of geometric perturbations perpendicular to the string world-sheet [47].\\\\ {\bf Acknowledgments} It is pleasure to thank Hassan Firouzjahi for reading the manuscript and giving physical comments and also grammatical suggestions.